 How much oil does my air compressor need?
-It’s a straightforward question, and shouldn’t be a difficult question to answer.
-However, sometimes it is.
+It’s often a straightforward question, but sometimes it is difficult to provide a simple answer.
 This page is addressed at the DIY air compressor owner and the users of these, relatively low cost, home and small workshop air compressors.

 Know that if you have an oil-lubricated compressor, you will need to add oil to the sump from time to time.
 The normal operation of the compressor pumps allows small amounts of lubricating oil to migrate from the sump, up the cylinder wall, and into the air compression chamber.
 From there the oil flows into the tank along with the compressed air.

 Pumps with bad cylinder seals will allow even more oil to leave the compressor sump.

 How Much Oil Does My Air Compressor Need?
 Not Too Much!